Yibarek/IPS-Simulator-Bank/README.md

 # IPS Simulator Bank

-A Full-Stack Banking Simulation System which can be easly Integrated with EthSwitch IPS Use Cases
+A Full-Stack Banking Simulation System which can be easly Integrated with IPS Use Cases

 ---